Exalate Users

 Delegated Admin Access for Non-System Admins

 In some situations, you may need to grant non-system admins access to the Exalate Admin Console without giving away system-wide admin permissions.
-This would allow you to delegate admin maintenance tasks, such as adding, editing, and deleting Exalate configurations, create connections for all projects in Jira Cloud, as well as view and manage Errors, Sync Queue, Triggers, Clean-up, and Bulk Connect.
+This would allow you to delegate admin maintenance tasks, such as adding, editing, and deleting Exalate configurations, create connections for all projects in Jira Cloud, Jira on-Premise, Salesforce, and Zendesk as well as view and manage Errors, Sync Queue, Triggers, Clean-up, and Bulk Connect.

-The delegated admin user must fulfill the following requirements:
+The delegated admin user must fulfil the following requirements:

 • be a member of the exalate_console_admin group